Max Wertheimer

 Wertheimer became interested in psychology and studied under Carl Stumpf at the University of Berlin.
 Wertheimer then went on to obtain his PhD in 1904 under Oswald Külpe, at the University of Würzburg and then began his intellectual career teaching at the Institute for Social Research at Frankfurt University.
 For a short time, he left Frankfurt to work at the Berlin Psychological Institute, but returned in 1929 as a full professor.

 Wertheimer eventually joined the faculty of The New School in New York, a position he held until his death.
+One of Wertheimer's postdoc researchers was the American psychologist Abraham Maslow who greatly admired Wertheimer.

-Early life
+Early life (1880–1903)

-Max Wertheimer was born on April 15, 1880, in Prague, then part of the Bohemian Austria-Hungary.
+Max Wertheimer was born on April 15, 1880, in Prague, then part of Austria-Hungary.
 He was born to Wilhelm and Rosa Wertheimer, second to his brother Walter.
 Wilhelm Wertheimer was an educator and financier.
 Rosa Wilhelm, born Rosa Zwicker, had a rich classical education.
 The Wertheimers were active in the Jewish community in which they lived.
 The Wertheimer household was extremely intellectual, therefore Max received education from both his parents; he engaged in political and educational discussions at home, as well as taking piano and violin lessons.
 After he received one of Baruch Spinoza's books as a gift, he developed an interest in philosophy.
 He felt that he and Spinoza shared a culture and common traits.

 Wertheimer began his formal education aged five, at a private elementary school maintained by the Piarist order of the Roman Catholic Church.
 It was not uncommon at this time for Jewish children in central Europe to receive educations from the Catholic Church.
 Aged ten, he graduated from the Piarist Grammar School and enrolled in the Royal Imperial New City German State High School, where he could expect to obtain a degree that would qualify him for admittance to a university.
 Due to the diverse courses offered by the university, he began to contemplate his future, and realized his deep fascination with philosophy.
 He first began to study law at Charles University, where he also explored philosophy, and other fields such as music, physiology, and psychology.
 After a year, Max left and enrolled in University of Berlin where he shifted his study to philosophy.
 At Berlin, Max was able to work in the company of figures such as Carl Stumpf, Friederich Schumann, Georg Elias Müller, and Erich von Hornbostel.
 Later on, in 1903, he gained his PhD from the University of Würzburg.
 There he completed research on the lie detector.